 9th Global Conference on Criminal Finances and Cryptoassets

-The 9th Global Conference on Criminal Finances and Cryptoassets will take place on 28–29 October 2025.
-The event is co-organised by Europol and the Basel Institute on Governance and hosted by UNODC at its headquarters in Vienna, Austria.
+The 9th Global Conference on Criminal Finances and Cryptoassets took place on 28–29 October 2025 in hybrid format at the UNODC headquarters in Vienna, Austria.

 Agenda

-• Emerging criminal typologies, covering sanctions evasion, narcotics, professional money laundering, scams centres and illicit marketplaces.
+- Emerging criminal typologies, covering sanctions evasion, narcotics, professional money laundering, scam centres and illicit marketplaces.

-• Practical tools and case studies, covering public-private cooperation, advanced investigative techniques, risk mitigation for banks, efforts to develop harmonised blockchain intelligence standards, and best practices for liquidating crypto assets.
+- Practical tools and case studies, covering public-private cooperation, advanced investigative techniques, risk mitigation for banks and best practices for liquidating crypto assets.

-Day 2 (29 October) is restricted to law enforcement and related authorities such as financial intelligence units and regulators.
-This day focuses on case studies and insights from law enforcement agencies in Albania, Finland, Kenya, Netherlands, Spain and other jurisdictions.
-Experts from Europol’s Financial and Economic Crime Centre will present emerging criminal typologies and advances in tackling crypto-related money laundering and underground banking.
-Sessions will also cover prosecution of crypto-related cases and terrorism financing.
+Day 2 (29 October) was restricted to law enforcement and related authorities such as financial intelligence units and regulators.
+This day focused on case studies and insights from law enforcement agencies in Albania, Finland, Kenya, Netherlands, Spain and other jurisdictions.
+Experts from Europol’s Financial and Economic Crime Centre presented emerging criminal typologies and advances in tackling crypto-related money laundering and underground banking.
+Sessions also covered prosecution of crypto-related cases and terrorism financing.

 Acknowledgements